-Albert Taitano Yanger is the President, Chairman, and Co-Founder of Galaide Professional Services, Inc., an established and growing Service Disabled Veteran Owned (SDVO)and HUBZone certified, Guam based small business.
+Albert Taitano Yanger is the Executive Vice President and Co-Founder of Galaide Professional Services, Inc., an established and growing Service Disabled Veteran Owned (SDVO) and HUBZone certified, Guam based small business.

 Previously, Al served as a Project Manager, Program Manager, and Director – Business Development for NAID, Inc., a successful SDVOSBsmall disadvantaged business in the Washington, DC metro area where he was instrumental in securing business contracts with the Department of Defense, Department of Veterans Affairs, and Department of Interior.
 As an NAID Project Manager, Al supported the Bureau of Indian Affairs (BIA), Department of the Interior, Configuration Management Contract providing support for the BIA Nationwide Configuration/Change Management Program with policies, repeatable processes, and best practices, creating an environment that was auditable and consistent with peer and parent level organizations.
 Al also served as the Program Manager for the GSA 8(a) STARS and VETS Government Wide Acquisition Contracts with ceiling values of $15B and $5B respectively.
 In this capacity, Al was responsible for business development, contract management,managing teaming arrangements, and contract reporting.